22nd Annual Indy Hematology ReviewTM

 Professor Treon is also the principal organizer of the International Workshops on WM, a biannual event that brings hundreds of basic science and clinical investigators from around the world.
 Key consensus recommendations are adopted at these meetings that help guide management and response evaluation of WM patients.
 Professor Treon was also the chair of the 17th International Workshop on Multiple Myeloma, the largest workshop held to date for this disease.
 For his efforts, he has received the Robert A. Kyle Award, the Jan Gosta Waldenstrom Lifetime Achievement Award, and was elected a fellow to the American College of Physicians, and the Royal College of Physicians, London UK.

-IHR - Speaker - Saad Z. Usmani, MD, MBA, FACP, FRCP
+IHR - Speaker - Dr. Saad Z. Usmani, MD, MBA, FACP, FRCP, FASCO

 Dr. Saad Zafar Usmani received his medical education at Allama Iqbal Medical College in Lahore, Pakistan.
 He completed a residency in internal medicine at Sinai-Grace Hospital/Wayne State University in Detroit, Michigan and a fellowship in hematology and oncology at the University of Connecticut Health Center in Farmington, Connecticut.
 He then joined the Myeloma Institute for Research & Therapy, University of Arkansas for Medical Sciences in Little Rock, AR in 2010 as the Director of Developmental Therapeutics and Assistant Professor of Medicine.
 He was recruited to the Levine Cancer Institute/Atrium Health in 2013 as the inaugural Division Chief of Plasma Cell Disorders and Director of Clinical Research for Hematologic Malignancies where he built an internationally renowned myeloma program.
-He was then recruited in 2021 as the Chief of Myeloma Service at MSKCC.
+He was then recruited in 2021 as the Chief of Myeloma Service at MSKCC where he leads a team of 13 investigators focused on multiple myeloma and associated disorders.

 Dr. Usmani is board-certified in internal medicine, medical oncology, and hematology.
 He holds membership and leadership roles on national/international committees, including the International Myeloma Working Group, the ALLIANCE Myeloma Committee (Chair), the American Society of Hematology (ASH), the American Society of Clinical Oncology (ASCO), the American Society of Transplant & Cellular Therapy, and the National Cancer Institute Myeloma Steering Committee.
 Dr. Usmani has served as the Vice-Chair of the SWOG Myeloma Committee and has served as chair for the ASH Scientific Committee on Plasma Cell Neoplasia, and the ASCO Scientific Committee on Plasma Cell Disorders.